sdsuy/gauzy/README.md

 Note: it's WIP, currently supports AWS EKS (Kubernetes) and Fargate Clusters (for web app and backend api), Application Load Balancers and AWS RDS Serverless PostgreSQL DB deployments.

+### History of adding electon app

+yarn add --dev -W @nstudio/xplat

+ng generate app
+?
+What name would you like for this app? desktop
+?
+What type of app would like to create? electron [Electron app] ?
+Would you like to configure routing for this app?
+Yes ?
+Which frontend framework should it use? angular [Angular app] ?
+Use xplat supporting architecture?
+No

+?
+What's the name of the web app in your workspace you'd like to use inside Electron? gauzy ?
+In which directory should the app be generated?

 ## Technology Stack

 -   [TypeScript](https://www.typescriptlang.org)